 Friends and Family

-If you need additional financing and can find a friend or family member willing to get involved with your project, it can open up a lot of opportunity, will still generate plenty of profit.
-It also opens up the opportunity for discovering a long-term partner for future investments.
+If you need additional financing and can find a friend or family member willing to get involved with your project, it can open up a lot of opportunity and will still generate plenty of profit.
+A friend or family member may also become a long-term partner and help with future investments.

 Rehabbing Your Flip

-When you are renovating keep the following in mind:
+When you are renovating, keep the following in mind.

-- Outdoor lighting
+- Updating outdoor lighting

-- Replacing older exterior displays such as window casings and door knobs
+- Replacing older exterior displays such as window casings and doorknobs

-- Power washing the siding of the home so it’s clean
+- Power washing the siding of the home

-- Fresh paint trim work
+- Painting trim

 Rehabbing Bathrooms and Kitchens

-- Tiles in the bathroom needing to be replaced
+- Bathroom tiles need to be replaced

 Selling Your Flip